 Field of Study: Chinese Language and Literature

-Students who major in Chinese language and literature may choose concentrations such as:
+Chinese language and literature programs include topics such as:

 You can prepare for this program by taking courses in high school that prepare you for college.
 This typically includes four years of English, three years of math, three years of social studies, and two years of science.
 Some colleges also require two years of a second language.

 - World Geography

 - World Area Studies